Phlebotomy Technician Training Program

 This class is provided at no additional cost during the program.
 After successfully completing the 1-day class, you will be given a CPR card.

-After successful completion of the program, including externship, participants qualify to take the National Center Competency Testing (NCCT) examination to become a Certified Phlebotomy Technician.
+After successful completion of the program, including externship, participants qualify to take the NHA examination to become a Certified Phlebotomy Technician.

 Phlebotomy Certification Application Process